AlirezaHabibi1377/Object-Trajectory-Prediction-using-Kalman-Filter/README.md

-# Object-Trajectory-Prediction-using-Kalman-Filter
+# Object Trajectory Prediction using Kalman Filter

-This code demonstrates the detection of an fruit object in a video and the prediction of its trajectory using a Kalman filter.
+This code demonstrates the detection of a fruit object in a video and the prediction of its trajectory using a Kalman filter.
 The implementation utilizes OpenCV for video processing, and custom modules for object detection and Kalman filtering.

 ## Features
 - **Orange Object Detection**: Detects the orange object in each video frame.